 NOW you can join us LIVE every Friday evening from 7.30 pm on Zoom.
 If you are NOT on our email list please send us a message via Contact and we'll give you the link and password.
 You DON'T need a Zoom account - it helps but you only need the free basic version (download here: https://zoom.us/support/download).

 You can perform live or via a video sent to us in advance.
 Or you could just listen!
 See below for advice on sound and vision.

 Folk Beeston - Club Show was successful, innovative and well thought of.
 It is now the subject of academic research: we'll let you know where and when the paper is published!

 Rolling Show - somewhere for 'folkies' to upload videos (or sound files) of themselves or their friends performing.
 Feel free to use it NOW!

-Our YouTube channel - all shows are there in their entirety.
+Our YouTube channel - all 21 'Watch Party' shows are there in their entirety.
 Useful if you don't use Facebook, or for friends who don't.
-This is also where we post the increasingly popular 'Doors Open' sequences: local instrumentalists have specially recorded pieces for you to enjoy whilst you are waiting for the show to start.
+This is also where we posted the popular 'Doors Open' sequences: local instrumentalists specially recorded pieces for you to enjoy.

 Sound and Vision - To get the best sound you can, use an external mic if you can (plugged straight into a USB socket OR via a mini mixer) and turn on 'original sound' in the Zoom audio settings (not available on a tablet).